-The Kaitohutohu team are trained community health workers who provide a wide range of support needs to families in the community.
-Currently the team provide a variety of services.
-Current services provided are listed below.
+The Kaitohutohu team are trained community health workers who provide options and advice support to Otara families in need.

 Kaitohutohu home visiting service

 A number of people in Otara are challenged with a variety of issues and problems.
 Sometimes these can become too overwhelming and people don’t know where to go and what to do.
-It is easy sometimes just to give up.
-The Kaitohutohu team are there to provide guidance, support and a helping hand, to enable people to get things sorted and get back on track.
+It may feel easier sometimes just to give up.
+While the Kaitohutohu service is not a case management service, the team are there to provide advice and support to people in need.
+They link people to the appropriate social support service best equipped to help them to get things sorted and back on track.

 Generally people are referred to the Kaitohutohu service from other agencies.
 Referrals come from Doctors, Nurses, Specialists, Plunket, Schools, Truancy service, Youth offending team, Otara Police, Family Start, Family Violence Inter Agency Response Service Team, Teen Parent units, Child, Youth and Family Services, and other community organisations and government agencies.